gohugoio/hugo/docs/content/overview/quickstart.md

   Author = "Shekhar Gulati"
 ```

 Hugo has inbuilt support for live reloading.
-So, as soon as you save your changes it will apply the change and reload the web page.
-You will see changes as shown below.
+So, as soon as you save your changes it will apply the change
+and reload the web page.
+You will see the changes shown below.

 ![](/img/quickstart/bookshelf-updated-config.png)

 The same is reflected in the Hugo server logs as well.
-As soon as the configuration is changed, it applied the changes.
+As soon as you changed the configuration file,
+Hugo applied those changes to the affected pages.

 ```
 Config file changed: /Users/shekhargulati/bookshelf/config.toml